To be respected and recognized as a benchmark provider of gender-responsive treatment services in Pennsylvania and throughout the nation.

 Libertae, Inc. was granted its charter and searched for a facility in a desired location.
 An old farmhouse on the grounds of the Livengrin Foundation was negotiated for use.
 Libertae opened with its first ten residents.
 Eventually, a building was purchased in 1983 which became the Liberty House.
 The Family House was added 14 years later.

-Today, Libertae has an intimate 3-acre campus with two buildings and plans for another.
-It is one of only a handful of facilities in Pennsylvania that helps both single women and mothers with children recover from addiction using gender-responsive treatment.
+Today, Libertae is a 501(c)(3) nonprofit organization with an intimate 3-acre campus with three buildings.
+A fourth building was added in 2017 called the Libertae Wellness & Recovery Center.
+Libertae is one of only a handful of facilities in Pennsylvania that helps both single women and mothers with children recover from addiction using gender-responsive treatment.